liveresource/test-server/README.md

 Wait: 55
 ```

-*Note: While it ought to be legal in the LiveResource protocol to send multiple `Uri` headers, the test server requires all URIs to be included in a single `Uri` header, concatenated by commas.
+*Note: While it ought to be legal in the LiveResource protocol to send multiple `Uri` headers, the test server requires all URIs to be concatenated into a single `Uri` header, separated by commas.
 This is due to a limitation in Express.*

 Response if neither resource changes in time:
 ```http